tugot17/tokenomics-from-first-principles/blogpost/Tokenomics from first principles 1a415b90a59f809c8386ccebd52f8b42.md

 The intuition to develop here is that for small batches and short sequences, the sequence length has minimal impact on throughput because loading model weights dominates the memory bandwidth utilization.
 However, as either batch size or sequence length increases, loading the KV cache takes an amount of time to load for each token, eventually surpassing the time consumed by loading of the model weights themselves.

 This transition creates two distinct performance regimes: in the so-called model-dominated regime (short sequences/small batches), throughput remains relatively stable despite increasing sequence length.
 Once we enter the KV-cache-dominated regime, generation speed begins to degrade in proportion to sequence length.
-The additional time loading the KV cache takes scales linearly w.r.t. sequence length.
+This is largely irrelevant for short sequence lengths but is a significant issue at very long sequence lengths (in the 10s order of thousand of tokens) The additional time loading the KV cache takes scales linearly w.r.t. sequence length.

 ![image.png](Tokenomics%20from%20first%20principles%201a415b90a59f809c8386ccebd52f8b42/image%206.png)